Head-To-Head Contrast: JBDI Holdings Limited Ordinary Shares (NASDAQ:JBDI) & Greif (NYSE:GEF)

 JBDI Holdings Limited engages in the trading of reconditioned and recycling containers in Singapore and the Southeast Asia region.
 The company offers reconditioning and recycling drums, including open top drums, metal drums, plastic drums, plastic carboys, and intermediate bulk containers, as well as new drums, and collects waste drums and related products.
 It serves solvent, chemical, petroleum, and edible product oil industries.
 The company was founded in 1983 and is based in Singapore.
 JBDI Holdings Limited operates as a subsidiary of E U Holdings Pte.
 Ltd.

-Receive News & Ratings for JBDI Holdings Limited Ordinary Shares Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for JBDI Holdings Limited Ordinary Shares and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Greif Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Greif and related companies with MarketBeat.com's FREE daily email newsletter.